Htmluna/Htmluna/README.md

 <h2 align="left">Hi 👋!
-My name is Luana and I'm a Full Stack Developer and RPA Specialist from Brazil <br>🐈‍⬛ I study Software Analysis and Development at FIAP, and I'm currently in my third semester. <br>🦇 I'm seeking my first opportunity to work with Python, whether in RPA or Data Analysis.<br>🐈 More about me: </h2>
+My name is Luana and I'm a Full Stack Developer from Brazil <br>🐈‍⬛ I study Software Analysis and Development at FIAP, and I'm currently in my third semester. <br>🦇 I'm seeking my first opportunity to work with Python, whether in RPA or Data Analysis.<br>🐈 More about me: </h2>

 ###